facebook/litho/docs/_docs/unit-testing.md

   created and mounted in a similar way to how they are in real apps.
 - `ComponentQueries`: Utility class to query the state of components.

-To demonstrate the usage of these classes, below is an example of a component that displays a like icon and a short description.
+To demonstrate the usage of those classes, below is an example of a component that displays a like icon and a short description.

 ```java